tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 Provide a resource to create a kubernetes cluster.

 ~> **NOTE:** To use the custom Kubernetes component startup parameter function (parameter `extra_args`), you need to submit a ticket for application.
+~> **NOTE:**  We recommend the usage of one cluster without worker config + node pool to manage cluster and nodes.
+It's a more flexible way than manage worker config with tencentcloud_kubernetes_cluster, tencentcloud_kubernetes_scale_worker or exist node management of `tencentcloud_kubernetes_attachment`.
+Cause some unchangeable parameters of `worker_config` may cause the whole cluster resource `force new`.

 ## Example Usage